 Oolong tea is popular for its well-known benefits for people suffering from type 2 diabetes along with a host of other health benefits.
 Before we go on to understand that, let us have a look at what exactly makes oolong tea so special and different from other forms of tea.

 The important thing to note about Oolong tea is that because its fermentation and level of oxidation are midway between green tea and black tea, it has benefits of both forms of tea.
-Not only that, it is rich in minerals and vitamins.
+Not only that, but it is also rich in minerals and vitamins.

-The leaves of Camelia Sinensis plant contains certain enzymes which produce a chemical reaction known as oxidation.
+The leaves of the Camellia Sinensis plant contains certain enzymes which produce a chemical reaction known as oxidation.
 This process gradually turns the leaves into a darker colour.
 Black tea is obtained from the complete oxidation of these leaves.
 However, the oolong tea leaves can have different colours post-processing based on the varying levels of oxidation.
 It can be greenish or slightly brown.

 This partial oxidation process renders many nutrients in Oolong tea.
 Few of them are Fluorides, Manganese, Potassium, Sodium, Magnesium, and caffeine.